Bahamas - Country Commercial Guide

 Protecting Intellectual Property

-In 2019, the government took steps to strengthen Intellectual Property Rights (IPR) in response to pressure from the business community and as part of its protracted WTO accession process.
+The government strengthened Intellectual Property Rights (IPR) in response to pressure from the business community and as part of its protracted WTO accession process.
 These regulations cover patents, trademarks, copyrights, integrated circuits, false trade descriptions, new plant varieties, and geographic indicators.
-The government anticipates the new regulations will bring The Bahamas into compliance with the terms of the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement.
+The regulations will help The Bahamas comply with the terms of the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement.
 The Embassy is not aware of new IP-related laws or regulations introduced in 2022.
 The Bahamas is a member of the World Intellectual Property Organization (WIPO) but has not ratified the WIPO Internet treaties.
 The Bahamas is also a signatory to the following intellectual property conventions and agreements.

 • Berne Convention for the Protection of Literary and Artistic Works